Quicklist: Carpet Fiber and Pile Options

 Which rooms are best for carpet?

 Our first section is based on analysis of hundreds of thousands of rooms to determine how common carpet is in the main rooms of the home.

 From our analysis, we put together a simple chart and corresponding table illustrating how common carpet is for the main rooms as a percentage of each main type of room that has carpet.

 As you can see, carpet is not popular for kitchens, bathrooms, dining rooms and entry areas.
-This is to be expected since those are high traffic areas and the kitchens/bathrooms have water/spill potential for which carpet is not ideal.
+This is to be expected since those are high traffic areas and kitchens or bathrooms have water, stain and spill potential for which carpet is not ideal.

 The percentages below indicate what percent of each room type has carpet.

 - Best rooms for carpet: bedrooms, home offices and basements.